-While data across all students is troubling, data compared across student demographic groups are even more concerning.
-Research has shown that there often exist large achievement gaps between schools with high levels of "traditionally defined minority" students and those with high levels of poverty.
-For instance, the U.S. Department of Education (National Center for Education Statistics, 2017) reports that national data show the achievement gap in reading between White students and Black students (as defined by the US Department of Education) decreased from 32 points in 1992 to 26 points in 2015, while the achievement gap increased from 24 points to 30 points in the same time period for 12th grade students alone.
-National data for White students and Hispanic students also showed no measurable change from 1992 to 2015, holding at 26 points and 20 points respectively.
+While data across all students presents troubling findings about the apparent readiness of students across Florida, data findings compared across student demographic subgroups are even more concerning.
+Indeed, research has shown that there often exist large achievement gaps between schools with high levels of "traditionally defined minority" students and those with high levels of poverty.
+For instance, the U.S. Department of Education (National Center for Education Statistics, 2018) reports that national data show the achievement gap in reading between White students and Black students (as defined by the US Department of Education) in 4th grade remained unchanged from 27 points in 1992 to 27 points in 2017, while the achievement gap among 8th graders increased from 26 points in 1992 to 27 points in 2017.
+Unfortunately, the reading achievement gap increased from 24 points to a staggering 30 points for 12th grade students.
+National data for Hispanic students showed performance rates slightly higher than their Black peers, with the achievement gap between Hispanic and Black students being 3 points for 4th grade students and 5 points for 8th grade students in 2017.
+Such achievement gaps are even more staggering when realizing, across the country, that only 18% of Black 8th graders and 45% of white 8th graders are proficient in reading, while only 13% of Black 8th graders and 44% of white 8th graders are proficient in mathematics.

-It is important to note, within the State of Florida, many communities and schools are "minority-majority" schools, wherein the "minority" student population outnumbers the traditional "majority" population.
-In fact, across all schools in the state of Florida, students from traditional "minority" groups compose 61.3% of the entire K-12 population of over 2.8 million students in 2017, with 61.8% of all 3,332 Florida schools having over 50% of students from these traditional "minority" groups.
-As shown in Table 1-2, on average, Florida schools with at least 50% "minority" rates (i.e., minority-majority schools) are significantly lower in mathematics, science, and ELA proficiency scores than low-minority schools - with all three subjects at least 15 percentage points lower in the majority-minority schools.
+Such achievement gaps are important to understand given that, within the State of Florida, many communities and schools are "minority-majority" schools, wherein the "minority" student population outnumbers the traditional "majority" population.
+In fact, based on data obtained from the Florida Department of Education, across all schools in the state of Florida, students from traditional "minority" groups compose 61.3% of the entire K-12 population of over 2.8 million students in 2017, with 61.8% of all 3,332 Florida schools having over 50% of students from these traditional "minority" groups.
+As shown in Table 1-2, on average, Florida schools with at least 50% "minority" rates (i.e., minority-majority schools) are significantly lower in mathematics, science, and

+ELA proficiency scores than low-minority schools - with all three subjects at least 15 percentage points lower in the majority-minority schools.
 This significant achievement gap holds true at each level of schooling (i.e., elementary, middle, and high school).